lucapette/web/main/content/writing/writing-integration-tests-for-a-go-cli-application.md

 a specific directory) and the name of the binary.

-If you would completely change the internals of the program, the tests would still be untouched:
+If you would completely change the internals of the program, the tests would stay untouched:

-> The tests need to change only if the behaviour of the program changes
+> The tests need to change only if the behaviour of the program changes.

-Which is the **only** kind of testing I'm comfortable with.
+That is the **only** [kind of testing]({{< ref "/writing/my-programming-principles#write-actual-tests" >}} "kind of testing") I'm comfortable with.

-To stress the point of this benefit even more: the binary doesn't even have to be a Go program :)
+To stress the point of this benefit even more: the binary doesn't even have to be a Go program!

+Now, as promised, a short note about coverage.
+Go [1.20](https://tip.golang.org/doc/go1.20#cover) added a `-cover` flag to its build command.
+You can now instruments binaries to emit coverage profile information.
+Before this release, the technique I use in this article wouldn't provide any coverage information.

+To help you play around with coverage information and table driven testing, I purposefully left out the `-whisper` flag.
+You can check out how the coverage looks like with `make check-coverage`.
+It reports a `90%` coverage because the `-whisper` isn't tested.
+If you add one more test case, you'll see `100%` coverage :)

 I enjoy using this technique, hopefully you will too.
 Happy testing with Go!